 Moreover, Judge Kavanaugh’s nomination to the Supreme Court was the product of a deeply flawed and biased process in which President Trump outsourced his constitutional duties to two right-wing special interest groups: the Federalist Society and Heritage Foundation.
 These extremist organizations pre-approved candidates, including Judge Kavanaugh, based on the dangerous and unprecedented litmus tests that President Trump put forward as a presidential candidate.
 In a 2016 presidential debate, he said that his Supreme Court appointees would vote to overturn Roe v.
 Wade.
 He said: “If we put another two or perhaps three justices on, that is really what will happen.
 That will happen automatically in my opinion.
 Because I am putting pro-life justices on the Court.”
 He also indicated he had a litmus test on the Affordable Care Act, stating in a February 2016 interview: “We’re going to have a very strong test….
 I’m disappointed in Roberts because he gave us Obamacare, he had two chances to end Obamacare, he should have ended it by every single measurement and he didn’t do it, so that was a very disappointing one.”
 Judge Kavanaugh has passed these litmus tests, or he wouldn’t have been nominated.
 If confirmed, he would vote to undermine women’s control over their own bodies and sabotage accessible health coverage for millions of people, disproportionately impacting women, people of color, people with disabilities, and low-income families.

 The confirmation process for Judge Kavanaugh should not be rushed to fulfill a campaign promise or to reward elite Washington, D.C. interest groups or donors.
 Each individual Senator has an obligation to independently review his entire record, a significant portion of which has not yet been disclosed.
-It could take weeks before the National Archives and the George W. Bush Presidential Library begin to make public the hundreds of thousands of documents relevant to the nominee’s record.
 It is a dereliction of Senators’ constitutional duty to simply allow one’s political party to determine approval of such an impactful appointment before that record is public and reviewed.
 The American people are represented in this crucial process in the Senate.
 The independent vetting that Supreme Court candidates receive has long been rigorous and this should be no exception.
 Justice Kennedy himself was not the first nominee to the seat he is vacating.
 Two nominees before him failed because of the Senate’s role, and the nation was better for it.

 Sought to Undermine Access to Health Care: Access to health care is a civil and human rights issue of profound importance.
 Based on his known record and the process by which he was selected, if confirmed to the Supreme Court, there’s every reason to believe Judge Kavanaugh would be a vote to overturn and gut critical health care protections.
 As a D.C.
 Circuit judge, he has written dissenting opinions in three cases that could have undermined the Affordable Care Act (“ACA”) and jeopardized access to health care.
 In Seven-Sky v.
 Holder, which upheld the ACA’s requirement that individuals purchase health insurance as within Congress’s authority under the Commerce Clause, Judge Kavanaugh maintained, in dissent, that the court did not yet have jurisdiction to hear the case.
 In his view, the Anti-Injunction Act limited the court’s ability to hear the case until the taxpayer first paid the disputed tax and then brought suit for a refund.
 Using hyperbolic language, he labeled the individual mandate as “unprecedented on the federal level in American history” and a “significant expansion” of congressional authority.
 Of particular alarm was his suggestion that “the President might not enforce the individual mandate provision if the President concludes that enforcing it would be unconstitutional.”